 Matthew N. Korenoski is an Associate Attorney at Strassburger McKenna Gutnick & Gefsky.
-Mr. Korenoski works primarily in the areas of municipal law, civil litigation, and personal injury.
+Mr. Korenoski works primarily in the areas of municipal law and commercial and civil litigation.

 Mr. Korenoski has assisted in representing government bodies, including townships, boroughs, zoning hearing boards, and other local authorities, in matters involving zoning, land use, Right to Know Law, tax assessments, eminent domain, and sewage and water issues.
 He has assisted in drafting ordinances that regulate certain, emerging uses such as medical marijuana and drones.
 He also represents individuals in similar public sector-related matters.
 Mr. Korenoski has argued on behalf municipalities, businesses, and individual clients in various court proceedings, including oral arguments before the Pennsylvania Commonwealth Court.